 IP TAKE: Kresge approach increasingly involves support for innovative digital learning projects such as online teaching and learning as well as digital financial planning tools.

-Kresge’s Pathways to and through College subprogram is student-focused, and funding goes to help underserved students succeed in college.
+Kresge’s Strengthening Pathways To and Through College subprogram is student-focused, and funding goes to help underserved students succeed in college.
 There are several areas in this subprogram that consistently receive technology grants: projects that improve student technology and those that advance teaching and learning.
 The development of digital tools that connect students with financial and academic planning information as well as technology training is a singular focus.
 Large universities have often been major beneficiaries of Kresge’s gratmaking, but that should not discourage smaller institutions, because Kresge consistently supports community colleges and smaller universities.